doncandela/mgah/mgah.md

 #### Running a container interactively or in a batch job<a id="unity-run-container"></a>

+TODO see what files can be accessed inside a container in unity - maybe not directories in work above starting directory?

 #### Running a container that uses MPI<a id="unity-mpi-container"></a>

 #### Running a container the uses a GPU<a id="unity-gpu-container"></a>